-We encourage parents to give their live-in professional babysitter livings quarters separate from the family’s.
+We encourage parents to give their live-in professional babysitter living quarters separate from the family’s.
 It is important both parties have their own private spaces.

 Some live-in caregivers do not prefer to be alone, but it is always important to have that option.
 This also allows parents to maintain a certain level of privacy in their homes.

-* Ideally, in a perfect world, the nanny would have a kitchenette in their personal living area, however, this is not always feasible.
+* Ideally, in a perfect world, the nanny has their own kitchenette in their personal living area, however, this is not always feasible.